TheInfamousGrim/ZenFoci-Lifestyle-App/README.md

 It’s a tool with proven success, thanks to almost 15 years of widespread use

-- Fontawesome was used for Icons
+- Font Awesome was used for Icons

 When you design a website, images take up a lot of web space due to their file sizes.
 They also have to be called up to your web pages using HTML markup.
 Not only that, but their scaling is frequently a problem, losing definition as they are increased in size.
 A regular image only resolves as intended when used in its originally designed dimensions.